I Tried 5 Clipboard Managers So You Don’t Lose What You Copy

 Clipboard Master

-If you’re someone who wants better control over their clipboard content, Clipboard Master provides the tools you need to level up your productivity.
+If you’re someone who wants better control over your clipboard content, Clipboard Master provides the tools you need to level up your productivity.

 Key features include: